 For product sales, each purchase order, along with existing customer agreements, when applicable, represents a contract from a customer and each product sold represents a distinct performance obligation.
 The contract's transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
 Most of the Company's revenue is recognized on a "point-in-time" basis when control passes to the customer.
 The revenue from service contracts is recognized either at a "point-in-time" or "over time" based on the terms and conditions in the contract.
 Revenue from data subscription plans relate to purchased asset trackers with activated data lines, through a third-party service provider.
-Subscription plans are recognized over service periods ranging from three (3) to eighteen (18) months.
+Subscription plans are recognized monthly.
+Service revenues are earned based on contractual milestones.
+Prepayments are recorded as deferred revenue (paid in advance) and recognized over service periods ranging from three (3) to eighteen (18) months.